 - 1. For the value of N, obtain the number of persons, number of households or number of HUs respectively for the geography (geographies) you are interested in.
 If the estimate is of HUs then use the number of HUs; if the estimate is of families or households then use the number of households; otherwise use the number of persons. - 2.
-Select the appropriate table from Attachment A. Use the table for the United States (Attachment A-1) when estimating characteristics for the United States or geographic areas that cover more than one state.
+Select the appropriate table from the 2018 ACS 1-year PUMS Design Factors CSV file, located at https://census.gov/programs-surveys/acs/technical-documentation/pums/documentation.html.
+Use the table for the United States when estimating characteristics for the United States or geographic areas that cover more than one state.
 Use the table for a specific state when estimating characteristics for that state or geographic areas that are contained entirely within that state. - 3.
 Then use the selected table to obtain the appropriate design factor for the characteristic: for example, educational attainment or ancestry.
 If the estimate is a combination of two or more characteristics, we suggest the following guideline: Use the largest design factor for this combination of characteristics.
 The only exception to this is for items crossed with race or Hispanic Origin.
 For an item(s) crossed with race or Hispanic Origin use the largest design factor not including the race or Hispanic Origin design factor.